digitalyoshixi/phla11/content/Moral Relativism.md

 It does not seem like any tolerance-loving person would issue this command - because they would know it may lead to unintended consequences.
 Thus it seems unreasonable
 ##### Incompatibility with [[Constructivism]]
-Society accepts which code is acceptable.
-- They dont accept which code is valid.
-The code to follow
+The constructivist doesn't have to say that the facts in the [[Moral Code]] are the mind-dependent facts that society sees is acceptable.
+- It could actually be that the valid moral code is made by [[God's Will]]
+- The valid moral code could be made by [[Mind Dependence|Mind Dependent]] facts created by an entirely different society, to impose on the current society
 ### Descriptive View
 Different societies accept different [[Moral Code|Moral codes]]
 ##### Compatibility With [[Non-Cognitivism]]